 I was so surprised when I thawed my first slices that you could squeeze it and even bend it without it just flaking apart into pieces.

 While The Hubby and The Bug eat Sloppy Sandwiches, I use some of my Buffalo chicken filling, making myself a fancy pants Buffalo chicken grilled cheese.

 And then did the same for lunch the next day.
 Have I tempted you enough yet?

-It was soft and chewy – so much closer to grilled cheeses of yesteryear!
+It is soft and chewy – so much closer to grilled cheeses of yesteryear!
 Heck, you don’t even need to fill the new Rudi’s Gluten Free Bread with all kinds of cheesy goodness and grill it up.
-I was happy to just slap some peanut butter on one for a nighttime snack.
+I am happy to just slap some peanut butter on one for a nighttime snack.

-Once this baby is born and I no longer have those darn lunchmeat restrictions (I’m sorry, but microwaved turkey just isn’t the same), I can’t wait to make myself a plain, old sammie!!
+Once this baby is born and I no longer have the darn lunch meat restrictions (I’m sorry, but microwaved turkey just isn’t the same), I will make myself a plain, old sammie!!
 And I can’t wait to try the Multigrain and Cinnamon Raisin varieties.
-Mmmm, dreaming now of a post-Thanksgiving turkey sandwich with cranberry mayo on Cinnamon Raisin…
+Mmmm, dreaming now of a post-Thanksgiving turkey sandwich with cranberry mayo on Cinnamon Raisin bread.

 For all of my non-gluten free readers, well, you can just make the original Buffalo Chicken Sloppy Sandwiches, or put the filling between a couple of slices of your favorite sandwich bread.
 The Bug devoured this baby…